Concept-based Explanations for Out-Of-Distribution Detectors: Concept Learning

 In section \ref{sec:separability_score}, we focused on the separability between the concept scores of ID and OOD data without considering the class prediction of the classifier.
 However, it would be more appropriate to impose a high separability between the concept scores on a per-class level.
 In other words, we would like the concept scores of detected-ID and detected-OOD data, that are predicted by the classifier into any given class $y \in [L]$ to be well separated.
 Consider the set of concept-score vectors from the detected-ID (or detected-OOD) dataset that are also predicted into class $y$:

 We can extend the definition of the global separability metric in Eq. (\ref{eq:separability_trace}) to a given predicted class $y \in [L]$ as follows

+We refer to these per-class variations as \textit{per-class concept separability}.
 The scatter matrices $\bfS^y_w$ and $\bfS^y_b$ are defined similar to Eq. (\ref{eq:scatter_matrices}), using the per-class subset of concept scores $V^{y}_{\textrm{in}}(\bfC)$ or $V^{y}_{\textrm{out}}(\bfC)$, and the mean concept-score vectors from the detected-ID and detected-OOD dataset are also defined at a per-class level.